dustinpfister/blog_posts/_posts/blog-post-plan-for-2022.md

 ### 1.1 - The usual frequency will then just be one or two new posts per week

 I will then just be thinking in write just one new post each week, at least if nothing happens that might change that anyway.
+This is what has been happening as of late anyway, and the main reason why is because the bulk of the writing that I have been doing is expanding older posts that I have written.
+Looking back a lot of them are in very poor shape, in terms of the language, and I have found often with respect to the source code examples as well.

 ### 1.2 - Frequency might increase with any new categories